Application Security Testing

 End-to-end application security testing involves documenting all findings and ensuring that stakeholders are aware of the application’s security posture.
 This helps to ensure that vulnerabilities are addressed and that everyone involved in the application’s development and deployment is aware of potential security risks.

-Powered by research and insights from the Onapsis Research Labs, Onapsis Control provides automated application security testing for SAP applications, enabling organizations to build security into development processes to find and fix issues as quickly as possible.
+Powered by research and insights from the Onapsis Research Labs, Onapsis Control provides advanced SAP application security testing specifically designed for proprietary SAP environments.
+Security teams utilize the platform to achieve the following:

-Reduce time spent on code reviews: Enable automated code scanning assessments and eliminate manual processes to identify vulnerabilities quickly and accurately.
-Faster remediation leverages step-by-step instructions.
+• Reduce time spent on code reviews: Enable automated code scanning assessments and eliminate manual processes to identify vulnerabilities quickly and accurately.
+Step-by-step instructions accelerate the remediation process for developers.

-Reduce costly errors in production: More visibility into transports allows you to block or mitigate transport errors.
-Critical issues in code and transports are prevented from getting into production systems, saving you money.
+• Reduce costly errors in production: Gain deep visibility into application transports to block or mitigate critical errors.
+The platform prevents insecure code and misconfigured transports from reaching production systems, saving significant operational costs.

-Prioritize code issue resolution based on impact: Predefined test cases allow you to scan millions of lines of code in minutes, including but not limited to: security, compliance, data loss prevention, code performance, robustness, and maintainability.
-Mitigation can be prioritized using impact and probability ratings.
+• Prioritize code issue resolution based on impact: Utilize predefined test cases to scan millions of lines of code in minutes.
+The platform prioritizes mitigation efforts using objective impact and probability ratings across security, compliance, and code performance categories.

-One-click resolution for common code errors: Code review cycles are accelerated by leveraging automated code identification and remediation tools to find and fix common errors in bulk code.
+• One-click resolution for common code errors: Accelerate code review cycles by deploying automated remediation tools to find and fix common structural errors in bulk code instantly.

 Let us show you how simple it can be to protect your business applications.